jfallmann/diffTF_Fork/docs/chapter2.rst

   5. score or any other numeric column
   6. strand

-  For user convenience, we provide these files as described in the publication as a separate download:
+  For user convenience, we provide such sorted files as described in the publication as a separate download:

   - hg19: For a pre-compiled list of 620 human TF with in-silico predicted TFBS based on the *HOCOMOCO 10* database and *PWMScan* for hg19, `download this file: <https://www.embl.de/download/zaugg/diffTF/TFBS/TFBS_hg19_PWMScan_HOCOMOCOv10.tar.gz>`__
   - hg38: For a pre-compiled list of 771 human TF with in-silico predicted TFBS based on the *HOCOMOCO 11* database and *FIMO* from the MEME suite1 for hg38, `download this file: <https://www.embl.de/download/zaugg/diffTF/TFBS/TFBS_hg38_FIMO_HOCOMOCOv11.tar.gz>`_
   - mm10: For a pre-compiled list of 423 mouse TF with in-silico predicted TFBS based on the *HOCOMOCO 10* database and *PWMScan* for mm10, `download this file: <https://www.embl.de/download/zaugg/diffTF/TFBS/TFBS_mm10_PWMScan_HOCOMOCOv10.tar.gz>`__

   However, you may also manually create these files to include additional TF of your choice or to be more or less stringent with the predicted TFBS.
 For this, you only need PWMs for the TF of interest and then a motif prediction tool such as *FIMO* or *MOODS*.

+  Also see the parameter ``dir_TFBS_sorted`` (:ref:`parameter_dir_TFBS_sorted`) to specify whether the files are already sorted or not.

 .. _parameter_RNASeqCounts: